argonjs/argon/src/README.md

 Traditionally, Augmented Reality (AR) apps have had to take on all three of these roles at once.
-However, by separating these concerns out, each role can be easily swapped out with another implmentation, allowing for a much for flexible and adaptive AR application ecosystem.
+However, by separating these concerns out, each role can be easily swapped out with another implmentation, allowing for a much more flexible and adaptive AR application ecosystem.

 The *argon.js* framework also anticipates a future in which AR-enabled browsers